timlabs/uscode/United States Code/TITLE 25-INDIANS/CHAPTER 18-INDIAN HEALTH CARE/SUBCHAPTER III–A-ACCESS TO HEALTH SERVICES/SUBCHAPTER III–A-ACCESS TO HEALTH SERVICES.md

   * (5) the eligibility of any Indian who is a veteran to receive health services through the Department of Veterans Affairs.

 #### (c) Reimbursement
-* The Service, Indian tribe, or tribal organization shall be reimbursed by the Department of Veterans Affairs or the Department of Defense (as the case may be) where services are provided through the Service, an Indian tribe, or a tribal organization to beneficiaries eligible for services from either such Department, notwithstanding any other provision of law.
+* The Service, Indian tribe, urban Indian organization, or tribal organization shall be reimbursed by the Department of Veterans Affairs or the Department of Defense (as the case may be) where services are provided through the Service, an Indian tribe, an urban Indian organization, or a tribal organization to beneficiaries eligible for services from either such Department, notwithstanding any other provision of law, regardless of whether such services are provided directly by the Service, an Indian tribe, or tribal organization, through purchased/referred care, or through a contract for travel described in section 1621l(b) of this title.

 #### (d) Construction
 * Nothing in this section may be construed as creating any right of a non-Indian veteran to obtain health services from the Service.